Disabilities

-It is especially important for residents with disabilities to be prepared before an emergency occurs.
+It is especially important for individuals with disabilities to be prepared before an emergency occurs.
 Emergency plans must fit each individual's unique circumstances.
-In addition to the preparation steps discussed elsewhere on this site and on
+In addition to the preparation steps recommended on

-Broward.org/Hurricane, disabled persons and/or their caregiver may need to take extra measures to increase their self-reliance and ensure their safety.
+Broward.org/Hurricane , individuals with disabilities and/or their caregivers may need to take extra measures to increase self-reliance and ensure safety.
 All public shelters are Americans with Disabilities Act (ADA) accessible.

-- Accommodation for persons with hearing or visual limitations are available in all public shelters.
+- Accommodation for individuals with hearing or visual limitations are available in all public shelters.

 - When you seek emergency preparedness and response information from your government, the Americans with Disabilities Act (ADA), gives you the right to request this information in alternate formats (e.g. Braille, audiotape, large font, etc.) You may have to wait a reasonable time while an alternate format document is prepared.